leropo00/frontend_digital_art/README.md

 By default project is accesed at url: http://localhost:3000/.

 This is defined in .env file.
-If you plan to change the url of the application, make sure to also change the in the backend project .env file, variable FRONTEND_URL, because of CORS.
+If you plan to change the url of the application, make sure to also change in the backend's project .env file, variable FRONTEND_URL, because of CORS.